dotwallet/touchstone/README.md

 ## <span id="howtorun">How To Run</span>

-To run a touchstone node , you at least need
+To run a touchstone node, you need:

+To run a touchstone node, you'll need:

-- mongo
+- Mongo DB
-- mapi support
+- MAPI support
-- a private key of bitcoin for yourself
+- A Bitcoin private key that belongs to you
-- known peers pubkey and host
+- Public keys and ip ports of other nodes
-- let peers have your pubkey
+- To let other nodes know your public key

-Here is a example for config
+Example configuration:

 ```json
 {